1 What Is “CREDITOR PLACED INSURANCE”?

 All damage/theft reports are processed in the order they are received.
-Depending on the volume of reports this can take up to 2 to 3 months.
-Additionally, any theft report is subject to a 30 day wait period from the date the police report is filed of confirmed receipt of the police report by Motolease.
+Depending on the volume of reports this can take up to 1 to 2 months.
+Additionally, any theft report is subject to a 30 day wait period from the date the police report is received and confirmed by Motolease.

 10 Where Do I Take the Vehicle to Be Repaired?

 If the vehicle is going to be repaired through our coverage, you can take the vehicle to the repair shop of your choice.
 We recommend taking it to Motolease participating dealer as they do not charge storage fees.
 In order for MotoLease to receive payment for repairs, a repair order is required.
 Payment is sent directly to the repair shop.